psychology-of-programming/ppig.org/content/workshops/2024-annual-workshop/call-for-papers.md

 ## DOCTORAL CONSORTIUM

 This year’s PPIG DC will be held as a common meeting with the VL/HCC Graduate Consortium.
-Doctoral students are warmly invited to submit their work - the submission process will be announced in due course, both here and on the [VL/HCC website](https://conf.researchr.org/track/vlhcc-2024/vlhcc-2024-graduate-consortium).
+Doctoral students are warmly invited to submit their work - the submission process can be found on the [VL/HCC website](https://conf.researchr.org/track/vlhcc-2024/vlhcc-2024-graduate-consortium).

 Students who would benefit from financial support to attend the conference should get in touch with mariana.marasoiu@cst.cam.ac.uk.